 Walt Disney Imagineering is calling this an OmniCoaster ride system, and it’s a collaboration between WDI and Vekoma, a Netherlands-based roller coaster manufacturer.
 Cosmic Rewind’s vehicles will be able to rotate 360 degrees and do a reverse launch–a first for Walt Disney World.

-In November 2020, Walt Disney Imagineering released the above new video of the the OmniCoaster ride system (presumably on Vekoma’s test track in the Netherlands, and not on-site at Walt Disney World or even in Glendale, California).
+Walt Disney Imagineering has released the above new video of the the OmniCoaster ride system (presumably on Vekoma’s test track in the Netherlands, and not on-site at Walt Disney World or even in Glendale, California).

 Next, the elephant in the room: Epcot’s closure, reopening, and the subsequent delays of numerous projects all around Walt Disney World.
 More specifically, how will that impact progress on Guardians of the Galaxy: Cosmic Rewind?
 Will its opening be delayed?

-For its part, Disney has consistently stated that Guardians of the Galaxy: Cosmic Rewind will open “in time for the 50th anniversary of Walt Disney World Resort in 2021.”
-However, that was before all of this.
-Since the closure/reopening, Walt Disney World has not offered any official statements about the opening timeline for the attraction.
+For years, Disney stated that Guardians of the Galaxy: Cosmic Rewind would open “in time for the 50th anniversary of Walt Disney World Resort in 2021.”
+However, that has not been the case since the closure/reopening.
+Recently, Walt Disney World has not offered any official statements about the opening timeline for Guardians of the Galaxy: Cosmic Rewind.

 Guardians of the Galaxy: Cosmic Rewind has a ton of marketing potential.
 It could convince Marvel enthusiasts (and there are a lot of them) to not just visit Epcot, but to book Walt Disney World trips.
 That alone could be what ends up keeping Cosmic Rewind fast-tracked.
-Between that and the release of Guardians of the Galaxy Vol. 3, it’s highly unlikely that the attraction is delayed more than a year.
-(If it comes down to prioritizing TRON Lightcycle Run or Cosmic Rewind, Disney will almost certainly delay TRON.)
+However, there’s also the likelihood that Guardians of the Galaxy Vol. 3 has been delayed until 2023, and it’s possible Walt Disney World will hold off on opening the ride to coincide with that.
+(We doubt that, though.)

 Of course, a lot could happen and change between now and then.
 It’s thus impossible to make any sort of credible predictions about when Guardians of the Galaxy: Cosmic Rewind will open.
-It could be as early as Fall 2021, or as late as Summer 2023.
-Both of those dates are likely extremes, with the middle ground of sometime in 2022 being the most likely scenario.
+It could be as early as Spring 2022, or as late as Summer 2023.
+Both of those dates are likely extremes, with the middle ground of sometime in Summer 2022 being the most likely scenario.